 - Fill a pot with about 2-3 inches of water.
 Bring that to simmer.

-- Set a heatproof glass bowl that will fit snugly over the pot.
+- Set a heatproof glass bowl on top of the bowl that fits snugly.

-- Add the cream cheese to the bowl and let it soften, stirring occasionally until it is smooth.
+- Add the cream cheese and oil to the bowl and let it soften, stirring occasionally until it is smooth.

 - Here is a nice Double boiler DIY article to illustrate the setup.